RecList/evalRS-KDD-2023/README.md

 ## After-party

-The social event (see below) after the workshop for networking, awards and fun times with the community has been announced: pre-register [here](https://lu.ma/jfuofoxl)!
+We hosted a [social event](https://lu.ma/jfuofoxl) after the workshop for networking, awards and fun times with the community (some pictures from the EvalRS day can be found [here](https://lu.ma/jfuofoxl)).

 ## Overview